Shidduch: Bashert

-Bashert (or beshert; Yiddish: באַשערט) means "destiny"..
+Bashert (or beshert; Yiddish: באַשערט) means "destiny".

 (Compare Middle High German beschern: “to preordain, destine, allot, distribute”.

-Compare also German beschert, meaning "bestowed" or "given").
-Others insist that it comes from the Yiddish sher (meaning "scissors" or "shears"; this etymology is less likely).
-It is often used to refer to one's divinely foreordained spouse or soulmate, who is called one's basherte (female) or basherter (male).
+Compare also German beschert, meaning "bestowed" or "given".

+Others insist that it comes from the Yiddish sher meaning "scissors" or "shears"; this etymology is less likely.)

+It is often used to refer to one's divinely preordained spouse or soulmate, who is called one's basherte (female) or basherter (male).
 It can also be used to express the seeming fate or destiny of an auspicious or important event, friendship, or happening.

 In modern usage, Jewish singles will say that they are looking for their bashert, meaning they are looking for that person who will complement them perfectly, and whom they will complement perfectly.
-Since it is considered to have been Heavenly foreordained whom one will marry, one's spouse is considered to be one's bashert by definition, independent of whether the couple's marital life works out well or not.
+Since it is considered to have been Heavenly preordained whom one will marry, one's spouse is considered to be one's bashert by definition, independent of whether the couple's marital life works out well or not.